danielatrivella/np3_ligand/np3_LigPCDS/README.md

 #### 4.1 Ligand Representation Labeling Test

 Tests the labels of the ligands representations against their expected labels from their structure labeling (in .xyz files from their SDF files).
-It will check for each atom of a ligand if the points around it in its representation and inside 1/4 of its atomic sphere have all the same label and equals to the expected label from its structure labeling result (.xyz file).
+It will check for each atom of a ligand in each representation type, if the surrounding points to its center and inside 1/4 of its atomic sphere have all the same label and equals to the expected label from its structure labeling result (.xyz file).
 For each representation type, it also computes two metrics: the percentage of points in the background class; and the average percentage of covered points by the atomic sphere of the ligand's atoms (number of points present inside each atom's atomic sphere / expected number of points that fits in each atom's atomic sphere).
 A low percentage of atom coverage may indicate low quality representations (from low quality blobs).
 The opposite may also be true or noise.

-If draw_pc is enabled, it will draw the ligands point clouds being tested and will color the final representations using the valid labels.
+If draw_pc is enabled, it will draw the ligands 3D point clouds being tested and will color the final representations using the valid labels.

 *Run:*